lstipi/sailing-school-P1/README.md

   - CSS smooth scrolling
     - The scrolling on all devices was rather abrupt, therefore it was fixed by adding the scroll-behavior: smooth; property in CSS.
   - Sailing Lessons scroll goes to odd spot
     - After fixating the navigation on the top of the page, the Sailing Lessons button lead to an odd place on the page, not the one it was supposed to anyway.
-It was fixed by adding the scroll-margin-top: 70px; property to CSS stylesheet for desktop and, scroll-margin-top: 70px; for
+It was fixed by adding the scroll-margin-top: 70px; property to CSS stylesheet for desktop and, scroll-margin-top: 70px; and 100px for smaller devices.
+  - Form fields too small on mobile
+    - The form fields are too small to intercat with on mobile, will be fixed in the next update.

 ### Validator Testing